Combined MFA and SSPR

 Authenticator App Notification

-The Microsoft Authenticator App will prompt for your approval, Click Approve if you were trying to sign in, or Deny if you were not.
+The Microsoft Authenticator App will prompt you to enter the number on the screen.
+Enter the number and click Approve if you were trying to sign in, or No, it's not me if you were not.

 Approve sign-in?